 It’s important that we find a quality balance between the numerical data that we process and practical applications.

 Analytics and Search Console comprise most of the data you’ll find in our marketing case studies.
 We also draw from search industry giants like MOZ, the Search Engine Journal, and Search Engine Land.
 For instance, we recently referenced the Pew Research Center in another industry article where we revealed that the average household size is actually growing for the first time in over 160 years!

 Frankly, crunching numbers gets pretty boring after a while, so we tend to err on the side of relevant storytelling.
 With that being said, pay close attention to which analytical tools we use.
 You may find a new resource for examining your own marketing efforts!

 How a Case Study is Written

 We generally start our case studies by describing a problem, then we explore the circumstances of it.
 These real-world situations feel all too familiar for many.
 You can sense the frustration, fear, and anger that these roofing contractors go through.
 You’ll also feel the sweet relief that comes towards the end of our story.

 Of course, we’ll connect with other related resources and stories with each marketing case study.
 We may also link to relevant services provided by the Roofing Webmasters.
 You can follow these links to discover additional information about the topic.

 Organic and Paid Search Experts

 Thankfully, that’s a task you don’t have to take on by yourself.
 At Roofing Webmasters, we take businesses from all over the United States and enhance their performance in search through custom web design.
-Not only do our clients regularly enjoy front page rankings, they also earn higher traffic, stronger leads, and better conversion rates.
+Not only do our clients regularly enjoy front-page rankings, but they also earn higher traffic, stronger leads, and better conversion rates.

 See the Difference!